Hook System

 View hook configuration:

-han hook info jutsu-biome lint
+han hook info biome lint

 Force Re-run